lavary/crunz/README.md

 # This option defines where the task files and
 # directories reside.
 # The path is relative to the project's root directory,
-# where the Crunz is installed (Trailing slashes will be stripped off).
+# where the Crunz is installed (Trailing slashes will be ignored).
 source: tasks

-# The suffix option is meant to target the task files inside the ":source" directory.
+# The suffix is meant to target the task files inside the ":source" directory.
-# Crunz will collect the files suffixed with this value.
 # Please note if you change this value, you need
 # to make sure all the existing tasks files are renamed accordingly.
 suffix: Tasks.php